dimaxweb/protractor-fullstack/README.md

 Starting the end to end testing project can be very time consuming task even with a such great tools like Protractor.

-The minimum functionality required to succesfully run end to end testing with Protractor , as well as 'how to' examples and helper library to keep you code DRY are included in boilerplate.
+The minimum functionality required to successfully run end to end testing with Protractor , as well as 'how to' examples and helper library to keep you code DRY are included in this  boilerplate project.

 *   Flexible configuration using [nconf](https://github.com/indexzero/nconf) in order to be able to run different configurations on development , production and any custom environment.